Attendance and Punctuality

 - Discussions are held with parents/carers whose children are late on a regular basis.

-- Punctuality is monitored by the EWO.
-They will send a letter to all parents whose children are persistently late, if this doesn’t improve punctuality the parent will be invited in to the school for a meeting with the FLO and EWO.
+- Punctuality is monitored by the attendance.
+They will send a letter to all parents whose children are persistently late, if this doesn’t improve punctuality the parent will be invited in to the school for a meeting with the pastoral leader and attendance officer

 - The EWS also conduct random register swoops in school.
 All those children who are late or absent that day will get a call from the EWO.
 If they are unable to make contact with the parent and the parent has not informed the school for the reason of absence the EWO will conduct a home visit.